JonathanMEdwards/subtext10/doc/language.md

 > `try {...} else reject` could be instead `try? {...}`.
 Likewise `optionally {...}` could be just `try {...}`.
 To crash on incompleteness, `try! {...}`.
 This design is more consistent with the way other conditional forms are handled, but it may be too subtle.

+> We could generalize rejection to exceptions.
+A function could throw a specific type of error value when rejecting.
+We could add `on-error` clauses to `try`.
+But multiple errors in a block would need to be somehow unioned together.
+In OO this is done by subclassing Error.
+Zig has a special error enum that is implicitly defined across the whole-program.
+We aren’t ready yet to deal with polymorphism, so exceptions are deferred.

 ### Boolean operations
 Subtext does not use Boolean Algebra like conventional languages do.
 The standard Boolean operations can be done with `try` blocks instead.
 Here is the recipe for writing boolean operations:
 ```